GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 card.
 This is a feature that is enabled by the [Notification Triggers API](https://web.dev/notification-triggers/).
 As a user, I can enter a time when I want to be nudged to finish my greeting card.
-When that time has come, I will get a notification that my greeting card is waiting.
+When that time comes, I will get a notification that my greeting card is waiting.

 After prompting for the target time, the application schedules the notification with a `showTrigger`.